-For a start, for a £149 lawnmower I really didn’t expect much at all, but for the money I was really impressed.
-Personally, I would much prefer to have a small petrol lawnmower than an electric mower where you have that cable trailing behind you all the time and generally getting in the way, to me this little petrol lawnmower is a great option.
+For a start, for a £149 lawnmower.
+I really didn’t expect much at all, but for the money, I was really impressed.
+Personally, I would much prefer to have a small petrol lawnmower.
+Rather than an electric mower where you have that cable trailing behind you all the time and generally getting in the way.
+To me, this little petrol lawnmower is a great option.

-Believe it or not, this machine has a height adjuster on each wheel which in some ways to me is unnecessary, however, if your grass is slightly long it is useful to be able to lift the back wheels up slightly as this makes for more efficient collecting.
-The height adjusters offer this five different heights from 25 to 70 mm.
+Believe it or not, this machine has a height adjuster on each wheel which in some ways to me is unnecessary.
+However, if your grass is slightly longer it is useful to be able to lift the back wheels up slightly as this makes for more efficient collecting.
+The height adjusters offer five different heights from 25 to 70 mm.

 The grass box capacity is a generous 40 L which is quite good for a mower of this size.
 The handles fold down for storage which is extremely useful or if you happen to be transporting your lawnmower in the back of the car, a very useful feature.

 The weight of the machine is 19.5 kg and the deck is constructed of polypropylene.
 The recommended maximum cutting area for a machine the size is 250 m² or more if you’re feeling particularly energetic!

 I am very surprised that the Mountfield HP414 Push Petrol 4 Wheel Lawnmower has a two-year warranty.
 I wouldn’t normally expect this on a budget machine.
 However, it does suggest that Mountfield have faith in this particular product.
 From my experience, this machine is very basic but at the same time very functional.

 I have to say that I really was impressed with this lawnmower.
 I really didn’t expect very much for £149, but it achieved everything that I wanted.